PrestaShop/prestashop-specs/back-office/orders/orders/Create new order.md

 ## III.
 Voucher

-search bar
-add new voucher
-voucher table (name, description value and delete button)

 When creating a manual order in the back-office, the merchant can :
-- Add paid products
+- Add products to sell or product already sold
 - Add cart rules associated with the cart
 - Define all elements of the order (address, order status, type of payment, etc.)